 The IRS may agree to withdraw your tax lien from specific property.
 For example, if you want to refinance your mortgage in order to repay all or part of your back taxes, the IRS may agree to discharge the lien so you can do so.

 The agency may also subordinate the lien, which means it will allow another creditor to move into its preferred position so that you are able to get a loan.
 Like lien discharge, the IRS will only take this step if it puts it in an advantageous position to collect your back tax.

 Taxpayers can avoid an IRS tax lien by requesting an installment agreement.
 This agreement allows you to repay your tax liability over time with monthly payments.
 You are eligible for this program if:

 To apply, complete and submit IRS Form 9465.
 You can do this online or print a copy and mail it with your tax return.

 When you have an IRS tax lien, you need to take action to avoid further collection actions.
 If you’re not sure what to do next, Solvable can help.
-We’ll match you with highly rated tax relief companies with extensive experience helping those who are struggling with tax debt.
+We’ll match you with highly rated back tax assistance companies with extensive experience helping those who are struggling with back taxes.